stfc/PSyclone/doc/developer_guide/psy_data.rst

 called.
 This function determines the lists of variable to write before and after the instrumented region.
 These lists are then passed to ``gen_code`` of the ``PSyDataNode`` base class, which creates required PSyData API calls.
-The domain-specific library is then responsible to write the data in the required file format.
+The domain-specific library is then responsible for writing the data in the required file format.